Yoga for Beginners

 Samadhi is the highest level of yogic practice.
 It is practised after surrendering to the lord when nothing remains to gain or lose.
 A master should practise different Samadhi practices.

-It is highly recommended that beginners learn yoga nidra and alternative healing methods like ReikiJin Shin Jyutsuand pranic healing.
+It is highly recommended that beginners learn yoga nidra and alternative healing methods, such as ReikiJin Shin Jyutsuand pranic healing.